 A wayfinding sign scheme is likely to include identification signs, maps & plans and directional signs.
 The latter are often referred as directional prompts and designed to be read at a glance.
 Placed at intervals along a route, they act as the breadcrumb trail to assist and provide assurance that you’re going the right way.

-Any graphic communication concerned with wayfinding, identity or other information that is applied to a building or architectural feature.
-With the increasing focus on the experience economy and potential for confusion with environmental sustainability activities, the term ‘Experiential Graphics’ has started to be used.
+See Architectural Graphics and Environmental Graphics.
+With the increasing focus on the experience economy and potential for confusion with environmental sustainability activities, the term ‘Experiential Graphics’ has started to be used in place of Environmental Graphics.
 Most notably by SEGD, the US based Society for Experiential Graphic Design.
-In 2013 they opted to drop the word Environmental and replace it with Experiential.
-Occasionally the discipline is also referred to as Architectural Graphics.
+In 2013 they opted to drop the word Environmental to replace it with Experiential.

-Different applications of experiential/environmental graphics.
-Although in both instances they are imparting information the design contributes to the overall aesthetic and helps create the background to the experience.
+Although in both instances these example of experiential or environmental graphics are imparting information, the design contributes to the overall aesthetic and helps create the background to the experience.

 A type of freestanding sign form used in wayfinding schemes.
-Consisting of a post with a series of blade/flag signs attached at the top.
-The content of the blade sign will feature one or more destinations and is attached to the post so that the leading edge points in direction of travel.
+Consisting of a post with a series of blade. or flag sign panels attached at the top.
+The content of will feature one or more destinations and is attached to the post so that the leading edge points in direction of travel.